Nontaxable Advertising Services

 Agency Purchases for Agency Use (and How Exemptions Work)

+Purchases for Agency Use An agency must pay sales or use tax on purchases of office supplies, equipment, and other taxable items or services used or consumed by the agency to conduct business.
+Purchases of Inputs for Nontaxable Advertising An agency generally must pay sales or use tax on the purchase of all inputs.
+An agency may subcontract with others to produce part of the nontaxable advertising.
+Inputs such as assemblies, keylines, paste-ups, videos, layouts, color separations, photographs, film, and master tapes are taxable when purchased by an agency to produce nontaxable advertise service.
 When an agency subcontracts with others to write manuscripts or copy, develop preliminary art, or to compile statistical data, these services generally are not subject to tax.
 Inputs used to present these services, however, are taxable.
 Preliminary art is only treated as a nontaxable service when it is separately stated on the invoice to the agency.
+Purchases for Entities with Tax Exempt Status Certain organizations are exempt from paying Minnesota sales tax.
+These include:

 - Organizations that have received an exempt status number for sales tax from the Minnesota Department of Revenue